TheCuteOwl/Femboy-Stealer/README.md

 ---
 * You need to replace the webhook in the file

-The program is FUD in Python and will be FUD if you use Nuitka to compile it
+The program is FUD in Python and can be FUD if you use Nuitka to compile it

 Pip install nuitka

 ```py
 python -m nuitka --follow-imports main.py
 ```

+or other if you know some
 -----